zosowski/zosowski.github.io/README.md

 ## Structure

+- `src/layouts` &mdash; Base HTML shells used during the build step.
+- `src/partials` &mdash; Shared fragments such as the `<head>` metadata and global header.
+- `src/pages` &mdash; Source content for each page, including front matter that sets navigation state.
-- `index.html` &mdash; Landing page introducing the department.
+- `src/config/navigation.json` &mdash; Central definition of the primary navigation links.
-- `teachers.html`, `metals.html`, `woods.html`, `engineering.html`, `computer-science.html`, `construction.html`, `other-classes.html` &mdash; Program-specific content pages that share the same layout shell.
 - `assets/css/style.css` &mdash; Global styles defining the responsive layout, navigation, and typography.
+- `build.js` &mdash; Lightweight build script that assembles source pages with the shared partials.

 ## Development

+1. Edit content inside `src/pages/*.html`.
+Each file begins with optional front matter where you can specify the active navigation key or override the page title.
+2. Run `npm run build` to regenerate the distributable HTML files in the repository root.
-Open any of the HTML files in a browser to preview the site locally.
+3. Open the generated HTML files in a browser to preview the site locally.
 All pages share the same navigation and automatically highlight the active section.

 ## Extending the Site

-1. Duplicate one of the existing HTML pages when adding a new section.
-2. Update the navigation list across all pages to include the new link.
+1. Create a new file in `src/pages` that contains the page content.
+Include `navKey: <section>` in the front matter if the page should highlight a navigation entry.
+2. Add the new page to `src/config/navigation.json` when the navigation menu itself needs to change.
+3. Run `npm run build` to update the generated HTML files.
-3. Add any additional styling to `assets/css/style.css` to keep presentation consistent.
+4. Add any additional styling to `assets/css/style.css` to keep presentation consistent.